We are often known as the church bridge between Protestantism and Roman Catholicism.

 We use the Apostles and Nicene Creeds as our Profession of Faith- what we believe.
 These are located in the Book of Common Prayer.
 We recite the Nicene Creed during Eucharistic rites and Apostles Creed in Morning Prayer liturgy.

-We take the Eucharist or Holy Communion very serious in the Episcopal Church.
-You will see why when you attend St. Peter's.
+We take the Eucharist or Holy Communion very serious in the Episcopal Church(Anglican Church).
+You will see why this is so when you attend St. Peter's!
 It is what we become as we partake of the Body(bread) and Blood(wine) of Christ in His Death and Resurrection.+

 Every baptized Christian is encouraged to receive Holy Communion at the altar rail either by kneeling or by standing.
 If you just wish to receive a blessing from the priest simply cross your arms across your chest and he will give you a blessing.

 MAY THE PEACE OF GOD WHICH SURPASSES ALL HUMAN UNDERSTANDING, KEEP YOU HEART AND YOUR MIND ROOTED AND GROUNDED IN CHRIST JESUS+